aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/global-transformation/_index.md

 graphics.Clear(Color.FromKnownColor(KnownColor.Gray));
 ```

-### Step 2: Apply Rotation Transform (Rotate 15°)

-Now we apply the rotation that will affect **how to rotate image** operations globally.
-The `RotateTransform` method adds a 15‑degree rotation to the current transformation matrix.
+## Step 1: create a bitmap and graphics context

+`Bitmap` represents an in‑memory image, while `Graphics` provides the drawing surface.

+`Bitmap` is a pixel‑based container that can be saved to common image formats such as PNG or JPEG.

+`Graphics` is the canvas that lets you draw shapes, text, or other images onto the bitmap.

 ```csharp
 // Set a rotation transformation (15 degrees) graphics.RotateTransform(15);
 ```

-### Step 3: Draw Rotated Ellipse After Rotation

-With the rotation in place, any shape you draw—including an ellipse—will appear rotated.
-This demonstrates **how to draw ellipse** while respecting the global transform and also satisfies the secondary keyword *draw rotated ellipse*.
+## Step 2: apply rotation transform (rotate 15°)

+`RotateTransform` adds a 15‑degree rotation to the current matrix.
+The method updates the internal transformation matrix of the `Graphics` object, affecting everything drawn afterwards.

 ```csharp
 // Create a Pen with specified color and width